ateyapayo/motorola-coding-challenge/README.md

 ## Project Overview

 Hi, fellow developers!
-I'm Andrea Piano, and that was my coding challenge that I developed for Motorola Solutions.
+I'm Andrea Piano, and this is my coding challenge that I developed for Motorola Solutions.
 In this coding challenge, my goal was to build a basic Angular 15 login page.
 It took me almost 3 hours.
 The login page includes essential functionalities such as user authentication, form validation, and navigation to a home upon successful login.
 The code submitted adheres to best practices, ensures a smooth user experience, and provides a solid foundation for future development.
 It’s important to note that this challenge is specifically focused on Front-end Developement, and there was no requirement to develop or submit any backend code.

 ## Notes & Considerations